Cadenze/Cadenze.github.io/index.md

 # About me

-Hi, I'm Boris, a PhD candidate in Pure Mathematics at the University of Waterloo, studying algebra and algebraic geometry, supervised by Drs.
+Hi, I'm Boris, a PhD candidate in Pure Mathematics at the University of Waterloo.
+I am studying algebra and algebraic geometry under Drs.
 Jason Bell and Ben Webster.
 I am currently working on a problem in non-commutative algebra, which aims to help us better understand filtered deformations over domains.